automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Tatankacephalus.md

 # Tatankacephalus
-## Description: A brand-new ankylosaur from North America.
+## A brand-new ankylosaur from North America.